mikehadlow/samlproxy/README.md

 applications from your identity providers.
 Some suggestions, but by no means an exhaustive list:

 * __Avoid IaaS vendor lock-in__: Every B2B SaaS product needs to offer "enterprise SSO" - SAML authentication - to its customers.
-It's an enormous time saver for many SaaS companies to use an Identity As A Service (IaaS) provider, such as OAuth, AWS Cognito, or Clerk for this.
+It's an enormous time saver for SaaS venders to integrate with an Identity as a Service (IaaS) provider, such as OAuth, AWS Cognito, or Clerk rather than implement identity management, authentication and authorization in house.
 But with each of your customers individually configuring their own IdP to talk to your IaaS provider, it makes for a very deep lock-in.
 Without a proxy you will have to persuade each customer in turn to reconfigure their IdP before you can escape from your
 IaaS.
 With a proxy, you can migrate all your customers instantly to a different IaaS, or your own SP implementation.
 * __Auditing monitoring and logging__: IaaS providers can often be opaque black boxes when it comes to auditing, monitoring, or logging, which can make fulfilling regulatory requirements or diagnosing authentication issues difficult.
 A SAML Proxy can provide a tap for comprehensive logging of all SAML operations.